phseiff/MojiSplit/README.md

 **The output images**:
 * transparent background.
-* 512x512 px large (a power of two and exactly the size that Signal messanger wants for stickers, coincidentally).
+* 512x512 px large (a power of two and exactly the size that Signal messenger wants for stickers, coincidentally).
 * 16px padding between their border and the border of their contents.

 (there are options to customize most of this)